sudorandom/kmcd.dev/content/posts/2023_08_17_evepraisal-lessons-from-a-decades-long-project/index.md

 {{< toc >}}

 ## Getting Started
 I have already told the story of how it started in my [Economists with Guns](/posts/economists-with-guns/) article, but I did want to add that the first version of what became Evepraisal was written in Python and used a static database of pricing data.
+It also only worked for cargo scan results because it was used for the [Burn Jita](https://www.eveonline.com/news/view/observing-the-burn-jita-player-event) event in 2012 where players in cheap ships would attack transport ships carrying expensive goods in high security space knowing that the police would quickly show up and destroy the attackers.
+I made this tool to help identify which ships were holding expensive goods.
+The first version had all of the major features: a box you can paste some text into, a listing of all the items and a total price estimate on the top of the page.
+After using it for a little bit I realized that people *didn't believe* my estimates when I just posted them in the scouting chat...
+So I worked on a way to share the results in chat with a link, which, I believe, is most of the reason for success of the website.

-It also only worked for cargo scan results because it was used for the Burn Jita event.
-I actually only intended it to be used for this event, so the prices of items NEVER updated.
+After that, life went on.
+I kind of forgot about the tool.
+I only intended it to be used for this event so the prices of items never updated.
 They were all frozen in time.
-It was a few months later when I noticed that the tool was still being used a good amount and I started getting requests for updated prices that I thought I might want to improve this tool a bit more.
-I bought the evepraisal.com domain and started making my work.
+It was a few months later when I noticed that the tool was still being used a good amount and I started getting requests for updated prices and support for other formats.
+I bought the evepraisal.com domain and started my work.

 ### v1: Getting real with Python
 The next version was written in Python and used an API to fetch market data from eve-marketdata.com, which is now sadly no longer running.
 Also, the mapping of item name to so-called "type ID" was done by harvesting the list of all types and type IDs from data files that comes along with installing the Eve Online client.
 These files were actually SQLite databases that could be easily opened and queried.

+{{< bigimg src="2013_appraisal.png" alt="Evepraisal 2013">}}

 I used PostgreSQL for the database and memcache to cache both appraisal pages and requests to eve-marketdata.com.

-{{< bigimg src="2013_appraisal.png" alt="Evepraisal 2013">}}

 To get an idea of what the data looks like, here are the tables that this version ended up with.
 ```
 Appraisals